 There’s a large problem with most material possessions… they can be stolen, lost, damaged, or taken away in some form or another.
 Land is different.
 Once you own it outright, it becomes a reliable investment vehicle that will be there until you make a decision to the contrary.
 Knowing your asset will continue to exist unchanged creates a sense of well-being, peace, and contentment that goes a long way in a stressful world.

-Often an argument against investing in undeveloped land is the fact that it doesn’t produce income.
+Often an argument against investing in vacant land is the fact that it doesn’t produce income.
 This is only a half-truth.
 There are plenty of ways to make your land work for you and start putting money in your pocket.
 Whether it’s leasing the property to a farmer or hunter, harvesting the timber, or developing it into residential units, there’s a lot of income-producing avenues available.

 Boring and mundane are bad words for kids.
 As you get older, these words tend to change and become a lot more attractive since life tends to be busy and chaotic at times.
 One of the great things about land as an investment is you have to do very little to maintain it compared to other types of real estate.
 It just sits there without expensive fixtures and appliances breaking or tenants constantly complaining, and you rarely even have to visit the property if you don’t want to.
 Sometimes simpler is better, and while you’re relaxing, your land investment is appreciating in value.